laravel/docs/fortify.md

 Laravel Fortify is a frontend agnostic authentication backend implementation for Laravel.
 Fortify registers the routes and controllers needed to implement all of Laravel's authentication features, including login, registration, password reset, email verification, and more.
 After installing Fortify, you may run the `route:list` Artisan command to see the routes that Fortify has registered.

-Since Fortify does not provide its own user interface, it is meant to be paired with your own user interface.
 Since Fortify does not provide its own user interface, it is meant to be paired with your own user interface which makes requests to the routes it registers.
 We will discuss exactly how to make requests to these routes in the remainder of this documentation.

-> {tip} Remember, Fortify is a package that is meant to give you a head start implementing Laravel's authentication features.
-You are not required to use it.
-You are always free to manually interact with Laravel's authentication services by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.
+> {tip} Remember, Fortify is a package that is meant to give you a head start implementing Laravel's authentication features. **You are not required to use it.** You are always free to manually interact with Laravel's authentication services by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.

 <a name="when-should-i-use-fortify"></a>
 ### When Should I Use Fortify?